Forceu/barcodebuddy-documentation/docs/setup.rst

 Connecting to Grocy
 ^^^^^^^^^^^^^^^^^^^^

 If you are running Grocy in a HASS.io container, further configuration is needed.
 Open HASS and go to the Grocy plugin section (not Grocy itself).
 Scroll down and enter ``9192`` in the ``Network`` section and press save.
 Make sure that you disable SSL in the Grocy config section above, if you are not using a proper certificate.
 Then restart Grocy.
 You will now be able to access Grocy under the URL ``http://hassio.local:9192``.
-In BarcodeBuddy setup, enter ``http://hassio.local:9192/api/`` as URL.
+In Barcode Buddy setup, enter ``http://hassio.local:9192/api/`` as URL.